-This month Simon Banks talks to Ben Edwards, Protective Intelligence Manager – EMEA at Facebook.
+This month Simon Banks talks to Ben Edwards, who now works for a leading social media company.
 Ben has previously held senior roles at Ralph Lauren and Hewett Packard.

 Your career has spanned retail, enterprise and now to a social platform.
 What differences and similarities have you experienced between these sectors?

 The fundamental difference between retail security and corporate security is public access.
 In retail, a safe and secure space must be created and maintained for not only company employees but customers as well.
 This can be very challenging as companies are accepting responsibility and/or liability for members of the public whilst they are on the premises.
 Attempting to create a strategy for every eventuality in a creative, luxury clothing environment – across multiple sites – is not an easy task.
 There are similar challenges across industries and a good core security experience will serve you well in any industry.
 However, I do believe if you can survive in a retail security environment, you can succeed anywhere!
 You will be able to adapt as a security professional in most other industries due to the dynamic environment you have experienced in retail.

 How have you been able to successfully utilise these transferable skills from retail to other environments?

 My risk management knowledge has developed with every role.
 Risk appears in different forms but has always been present and prominent in each environment I have experienced.
 The biggest risk and most important factor of all three environments are the people.
 Employees are the number one asset of any big global corporation, followed by the company’s reputation and protection of their brand.

 What are the real risks that face end-users and Installers in today’s security environment?